mathigon/textbooks/content/sequences/content.md

 ---
 > id: square-1

-For the triangle numbers we found a recursive formula that tells you the next term of the sequence in terms of its previous terms.
-For square numbers we can do even better – an equation that tells you the *n*th term directly, without first having to calculate all the previous ones:
+For the triangle numbers we found a recursive formula that tells you the _next_ term of the sequence as a function of of its _previous_ terms.
+For square numbers we can do even better: an equation that tells you the *n*th term directly, without first having to calculate all the previous ones:

 {.text-center.s-purple} *{.n}`x_n`* = _{x-equation(solution="n^2")}_